pseudopulse/BetterDrones/README.md

 - Drones prioritize enemies that have been recently pinged by their owner

+- Allies no longer absorb hitscan attacks like Flamethrower and Double Tap

 # Healing Drone
 - Longer targeting range
 - Faster healing
 - Less aggressive
+- Sticks closer to owner
 - Stops healing targets above 85% health.

 # Incinerator Drone